born2net/mediaArduino/README.md

 To burn the binary image we will use a HDD Sector copy application for Windows.
 Download it from: http://alturl.com/k333x

-Install the
+Install the application in Windows

 <pre>
 HDDRawCopy1.10Setup.exe
 </pre>

-Next you will need to connect the Micro SD (16GB) to the PC, it should come up as a drive letter in Windows, like F:\ or something of that sort.
+Next you will need to connect the Micro SD to the PC, it should come up as a drive letter in Windows, like F:\ or something of that sort.

 Next, launch HDDRawCopy, select source from file (double click) and select the downloaded file of: PerfectArduino.imgc

-Next, click 'next' to select the target device, which will be the drive letter of the Micro SD (be sure tp select the correct drive letter or you may lose data by formatting the wrong device).
+Now click 'next' to select the target device, which will be the drive letter of the Micro SD (be sure tp select the correct drive letter or you may lose data by formatting the wrong device).

 Next, pick the Micro SD and click start to begin the burning process of the Linux OS image onto the micro SD card, this will take a little while.